Availity/availity-workflow/docs/source/recipes/testing-libraries.md

 title: Testing Libraries
 ---

 By default `@testing-library/react` and `@testing-library/jest-dom/extend-expect` are added to the project.
-Some of their scripts are also automatically added to the `setUpFilesAfterEnv` param for jest [here](https://github.com/Availity/availity-workflow/blob/master/packages/workflow/jest.config.js#L42).
+Some of their scripts are also automatically added to the `setupFilesAfterEnv` param for jest [here](https://github.com/Availity/availity-workflow/blob/master/packages/workflow/jest.config.js#L42).

 -   `@testing-library/react/cleanup-after-each` - Will clean up the DOM after each test has ran.
 -   `@testing-library/jest-dom/extend-expect` - Custom jest matchers that you can use to extend jest